-What Is Fluoride?
-If you’ve looked into getting a new toothpaste lately, you may have seen a lot of talk about fluoride.
-Half the town seems to say it’s a deadly chemical while dentists and oral health professionals advocate for its use.
-The truth is, there’s a tremendous amount of misinformation on fluoride, its dangers and its benefits.
-Below is a quick run-through of the basics you need to know about using fluoride to improve your oral health..
+What is fluoride?
+Many say it’s a deadly chemical while dentists and oral health professionals advocate for its use.
+The truth is there’s a tremendous amount of misinformation on fluoride, its dangers and its benefits.
+Below is a quick run-through of the basics you need to know about using fluoride to improve your oral health.

 Basics Of Fluoride

 For starters, fluoride is an entirely natural compound.
 The fluoride ion comes from the element fluorine, which is a naturally occurring element that can be found in the earth’s crust.
 As a result, our freshwater reservoirs, such as lakes and rivers, contain small amounts of fluoride naturally — anywhere from 0.1 to 4 parts per million.
 This is simply a result of water flowing on and around rocks that contain the element fluorine in them.

 The main goal of infusing toothpaste and other dental care products with fluoride is to protect against tooth decay and cavities.
 According to the American Dental Association, fluoride is the only chemical proven to reduce tooth decay and help to prevent cavities.
 As such, it’s almost universally recommended by dentists and health professionals as part of a healthy oral care routine.